issararab/EPSAPG/README.md

 | -output_pssm | Optional | boolean[0/1] | Enable or disable outputing position-specific scoring matrix checkpoint file (disabled by default) |
 | -output_ascii_pssm | Optional | boolean[0/1] | Enable or disable outputing ASCII version of position-specific scoring matrix checkpoint file (disabled by default) |

- ### How to Search Using IsarPipeline
+ ### How to Search Using EPSAPG

   :exclamation: For running the pipeline succesfully, make sure first to create MMseqs database and index table of your main DB with the name **targetDB**.
 The pipeline identifies **targetDB** as the database to search on.
-The following are the three main commands to search with IsarPipeline (read details in MMseqs documentation cited above):
+The following are the three main commands to search with EPSAPG (read details in MMseqs documentation cited above):

         #Compile a MMseqs2 database
         mmseqs createdb main/DB.fasta targetDB